syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmMenu.md

 ### fields
 {:#members:fields}

-Specifies the fields of the menu control.
+Fields used to bind the data source and it includes following field members to make data bind easier.

 ### fields.color `String`
 {:#members:fields-color}

-Specifies color of the field’s text the menu item.
+Specifies the text color of menu item.

 #### Default Value: